 The International Monetary Fund (IMF) promotes international financial stability and monetary cooperation.
 It also seeks to facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.
 Created in 1945, the IMF is governed by and accountable to the 188 countries that make up its near-global membership.

 The IMF, also known as the “Fund,” was conceived at a United Nations conference convened in Bretton Woods, New Hampshire, United States, in July 1944.
 The 44 governments represented at that conference sought to build a framework for economic cooperation that would avoid a repetition of the vicious circle of competitive devaluations that had contributed to the Great Depression of the 1930s.

-The IMF’s responsibilities: The IMF's primary purpose is to ensure the stability of the international monetary system—the system of exchange rates and international payments that enables countries (and their citizens) to transact with one other.
-This system is essential for promoting sustainable economic growth, increasing living standards, and reducing poverty.
+The IMF’s responsibilities: The IMF's primary purpose is to ensure the stability of the international monetary system—the system of exchange rates and international payments that enables countries (and their citizens) to transact with each other.
 The Fund’s mandate was updated in 2012 to include all macroeconomic and financial sector issues that bear on global stability.

 Surveillance: To maintain stability and prevent crises in the international monetary system, the IMF reviews country policies and national, regional, and global economic and financial developments through a formal system known as surveillance.
 The IMF advises its 188 member countries, encouraging policies that foster economic stability, reduce vulnerability to economic and financial crises, and raise living standards.
 It provides regular assessment of global prospects in its World Economic Outlook, of financial markets in its Global Financial Stability Report, and of public finance developments in its Fiscal Monitor, and publishes a series of regional economic outlooks.